theMosaad/tailwindcss-flex-grid/README.md

-# tailwindcss-delicious-hamburgers
+# tailwindcss-layout-grid

-A Tailwind CSS component for creating animated hamburger menus.
-This is a port of [Delicious Hamburgers](https://github.com/kapoko/delicious-hamburgers).
+A Tailwindcss plugin that enables you to create a set of bootstrap grids with Tailwindcss classes like .w-1/12 instead of .col-1

 ## Installation